Discovery Place

-Discovery Place Science is a science and technology museum designed for all ages, located in Uptown, Charlotte, North Carolina.
-The facility's exhibits and activities focus on hands-on experiences; it features a "Thinker Space" and labs, a two-story urban rain forest, aquariums, live animal exhibits, stages for demonstrations, space for traveling exhibits, and event space.
-Discovery Place Science also operates The Charlotte Observer IMAX Dome Theater, also referred to as an OMNIMAX theater.
+Discovery Place Science is a science and technology museum, located in Uptown, Charlotte, North Carolina.
+Discovery Place Science operates The Charlotte Observer IMAX Dome Theater, also referred to as an OMNIMAX theater.
 It is the largest IMAX Dome Theater in the Carolinas.

 The museum opened in 1981 and was renovated in 2010.
 The IMAX Dome was opened in 1991.
 The theater-naming rights were secured by The Charlotte Observer.

 Rebranding

 In 2016, on the organization's 70th anniversary, the Discovery Place network of museums underwent rebranding for naming clarity.
 The Discovery Place moniker now refers to the 501(c)3 non-profit and network of museums as a whole.
 The Uptown Charlotte location: Discovery Place became Discovery Place Science.
 The Freedom Park location in Charlotte: Charlotte Nature Museum became Discovery Place Nature and the facilities in Huntersville, North Carolina and Rockingham, North Carolina retained their names: Discovery Place Kids-Huntersville and Discovery Place Kids-Rockingham.